 - Virtual private server (VPS) hosting: This type of hosting also has multiple websites on one physical server, though typically far fewer than a shared server.
 The big difference, however, is that the various sites don’t share the server’s resources.
 Instead, each account on the server is placed in its own virtual environment and exclusively uses a set amount of system resources.

 - Dedicated servers: Only one customer uses a full physical server or multiple servers.
 This option is used for larger sites that get a lot of traffic.

 - Cloud hosting: This technology spreads each site across multiple physical servers configured to operate as one large server.
-Cloud hosting can operate one cloud server ― made up of many physical servers ― as a shared, VPS, or dedicated server environment.
+Cloud hosting (what is cloud web hosting?) can operate one cloud server ― made up of many physical servers ― as a shared, VPS, or dedicated server environment.

 Content delivery networks

 In addition to these main types of hosting, be aware of content delivery networks (CDNs).
 A CDN is a service that hosts files for websites on geographically distributed servers so visitors can access them quickly, no matter where they are.
 The whole site typically isn’t housed on a CDN but only in large files or applications that require the fastest response times.

 A related strategy is to host certain types of files, such as videos, on a major platform like YouTube and embed the video into your page.
 Your hosting server won’t be bogged down with the massive files, but you’ll still get great videos on your page.
 You can have key aspects of your website on a CDN whether you’re using a third-party hosting company or hosting it within your facility.

 Which Type of Third-party Hosting Do You Need for Your Website?